 A decision to leave

-It was events over the course of her professional time as counselor at Planned Parenthood that affirmed her appreciation for her clinic community but ultimately led to her decision to leave.
+It was events over the course of her professional time as a counselor at Planned Parenthood that affirmed her appreciation for her clinic community but ultimately led to her decision to leave.
+It is normal for an individual to leave their profession, and some organizations hold exit interviews (learn more about it at https://www.qualtrics.com/experience-management/employee/exit-interview-survey-questions/) to formally close the employee/employer relationship in a constructive and helpful manner.
+Couri too had her reasons to leave.
 She describes three that were the most consequential, creating what she describes as the “dissonance” that increasingly become a feature of her professional life.

 Couri describes the vivid memory of a 16 year-old girl, frantic with news of a positive pregnancy test, who she had been called to counsel.
 Couri carefully stepped through the options, ending with what she considered the best for the circumstance, abortion.
 As she concluded her discussion with the girl, “she surprised me as she reached out and touched my arm and asked, ‘can you please just tell me if I’m killing my baby’?”
 Couri was aware of her ethical and professional responsibility, she and had no doubt the procedure ended a human life, but chose to present it as “you are terminating the products of conception.”
 The description eased the concerns of the girl enough to proceed with the abortion.
 Following the exchange, Couri was disturbed and reached out to a supervisor.
 Together, they discussed the incident, and acknowledged abortion was a “necessary evil, a reasonable sacrifice to protect the lives and interests of women.”